zgornel/StringAnalysis.jl/docs/src/index.md

 StringAnalysis is a package for working with strings and text.
 It is a hard-fork from [TextAnalysis.jl](https://github.com/JuliaText/TextAnalysis.jl) designed to provide a more powerful, faster and orthogonal API.

-**Note**: This documentation is still under construction and incomplete.
-For an overview of the basic capabilities of the package, consult the - still relevant - [TextAnalysis.jl documentation](http://juliatext.github.io/TextAnalysis.jl/).

 ## What is new?
 This package brings several changes over `TextAnalysis.jl`: